ConStruM: A Structure-Guided LLM Framework for Context-Aware Schema Matching: Related Work

 \textbf{Hierarchical and graph-based retrieval for structured context.} Graph-based RAG systems such as GraphRAG~\cite{edge2024graphrag} and LightRAG~\cite{guo2025lightrag} highlight the value of organizing evidence as a graph and retrieving a query-specific subgraph for holistic, multi-hop context.
-Complementarily, hierarchical retrieval methods (e.g., RAPTOR~\cite{sarthi2024raptor}) represent documents at multiple granularities via tree-structured summaries.
+Complementarily, hierarchical retrieval methods such as RAPTOR~\cite{sarthi2024raptor} represent documents at multiple granularities via tree-structured summaries.
 ConStruM adapts these ideas to schema matching by building reusable schema-side structure and retrieving a compact, query-specific \emph{context pack} for disambiguation among confusable candidates.

-\textbf{Different notions of context in schema matching.} Prior work studies \emph{contextual} matching where a correspondence is paired with \emph{selection conditions} (predicates) under which it is semantically valid (e.g., Bohannon et al.~\cite{bohannon2006context}).
-ConStruM uses \emph{context} to mean a budgeted, query-specific evidence pack (multi-level neighborhood/scope summaries, lightweight relations, and contrast cues) that supports an LLM’s disambiguation among confusable candidates.
+\textbf{Different notions of context in schema matching.} Prior work studies \emph{contextual} matching where a correspondence is paired with \emph{selection conditions} (predicates) under which it is semantically valid, for example in Bohannon et al.~\cite{bohannon2006context}.
+ConStruM uses \emph{context} to mean a budgeted, query-specific evidence pack (our \emph{context pack}; multi-level neighborhood/scope summaries, lightweight relations, and contrast cues) that supports an LLM’s disambiguation among confusable candidates.

+\textbf{Other context-heavy data tasks.} Related work also studies context-sensitive representations for tasks other than schema matching.
+Table-understanding models such as TURL focus on \emph{within-table} tasks including entity linking, column typing, and cell filling~\cite{deng2021turl}, while Starmie studies data-lake discovery via contextualized column embeddings for \emph{table union search}~\cite{fan2023starmie}.
+These directions show that context matters, but they target table interpretation or retrieve-and-score unionability over value-populated tables rather than \emph{cross-schema} correspondence decisions over schema metadata under an LLM \emph{shortlist} and \emph{fixed prompt budget}.
+ConStruM instead focuses on selecting and organizing query-specific evidence so that a final LLM call can disambiguate semantically close target attributes.